JadePlanECE/lidar3d_sdk/README.md

 nmcli connection show
 ```

-Run the commande to check if teh LiDAR is indeed sending data.
+Run the commande to check if the LiDAR is indeed sending data.
 Do `Ctrl C` to stop (you can also check the IP addresses here).
 ```
 sudo tcpdump -i enP8p1s0 -n
 ```